yw110-1/INDE-577/Data/README.md

   - ```Rings```: +1.5 gives the age in years

 ## Load_wine Dataset
 The make_classification dataset is from sklearn.datasets package.
-It contains three classes, and it contains 13 attributes:
+It can be used for classification problems.
+It contains three classes (types of wine), and it contains 13 attributes:
  - ```Alcohol```
  - ```Malic acid```
  - ```Ash```